Periodic Euclidean Graphs on Integer Points

-To prove Theorem~\ref{main}, we will employ a procedure for encoding cycles in Euclidean nets, similar to the algorithm described in \cite{primary}.
-We are interested in uniformly discrete $n$-periodic Euclidean graphs in a Euclidean space of dimension $n$; for the rest of this paper, call such a graph a {\em crystal graph}.
+To prove Theorem~\ref{main}, we will employ a procedure for encoding cycles in Euclidean nets.
+We are interested in uniformly discrete $d$-periodic Euclidean graphs in a Euclidean space of dimension $d$; for the rest of this paper, call such a graph a {\em periodic graph}.